-- BISCAYNE-EVERGLADES GREENWAY URGING Congress to provide funding and/or authorize programs to assist in the Design and Construction of the 43-mile world class Biscayne-Everglades Greenway that will traverse and serve both incorporated and unincorporated portions of Miami-Dade County connecting Biscayne National Park to Everglades National Park providing a safe and scenic route to the parks without concern for vehicular traffic.
+- Biscayne-Everglades Greenway URGING Congress to provide funding and/or authorize programs to assist in the Design and Construction of the 43-mile world class Biscayne-Everglades Greenway that will traverse and serve both incorporated and unincorporated portions of Miami-Dade County connecting Biscayne National Park to Everglades National Park providing a safe and scenic route to the parks without concern for vehicular traffic.
 The greenway will connect to a variety of other trails in the South Dade Greenways Network and will incorporate South Florida Water Management District, Florida Department of Transportation (FDOT) and County owned rights-of-ways.
 The project will provide for both recreation and alternative transportation.
-The funding will be used to complete portions of the northern segment from SW 137 Av. to US 1 along the Mowry (C-103) Canal and Mowry Dr. (SW 320 St.) - ZOO MIAMI URGING Congress to provide funding and/or authorize programs to assist in the expansion/renovation of the Animal Hospital and Rehab Facilities to also serve the need for treatment, recovery, and rehabilitation of numerous endangered species in South Florida.
+The funding will be used to complete portions of the northern segment from SW 137 Av. to US 1 along the Mowry (C-103) Canal and Mowry Dr. (SW 320 St.) - Zoo Miami URGING Congress to provide funding and/or authorize programs to assist in the expansion/renovation of the Animal Hospital and Rehab Facilities to also serve the need for treatment, recovery, and rehabilitation of numerous endangered species in South Florida.
 This would dramatically enhance the ability in the South Florida region to be able to treat, rehabilitate, recover, and release endangered species in collaboration with our partners at the Florida Fish and Wildlife Conservation Commission and regional NGOs.
-Zoo Miami's geographic location, extensive staff with expertise in multiple scientific fields, and ongoing collaborative in situ and ex situ species recovery programs with imperiled Florida species make it the most desirable and effective location for such enhanced facilities within the state. - SAFER PEOPLE, SAFER STREETS URGING Congress to advance Miami-Dade's Participation in the USDOT's Mayors Challenge for Safer People, Safer Streets by growing funding for bicycle and pedestrian improvements.
+Zoo Miami's geographic location, extensive staff with expertise in multiple scientific fields, and ongoing collaborative in situ and ex situ species recovery programs with imperiled Florida species make it the most desirable and effective location for such enhanced facilities within the state. - Safer People, Safer Streets URGING Congress to advance Miami-Dade's Participation in the USDOT's Mayors Challenge for Safer People, Safer Streets by growing funding for bicycle and pedestrian improvements.
 While the FAST Act increased the Surface Transportation Block Grant Set Asides, funding is not being targeted in high crash areas.
 Legislation like the Safe Streets Act of 2015 would require FDOT and the MPO to implement guidelines and evaluation to ensure a comprehensive transportation planning.
-As the fourth most dangerous metropolitan area in the country for bicyclists and pedestrians, Miami Dade needs more financial support to implement Complete Streets and enhance enforcement of bike and pedestrian safety laws. - CAMP MATECUMBE/PEDRO PAN URGING Congress to provide funding and/or authorize programs to assist in the restoration of the gymnasium at Camp Matecumbe.
+As the fourth most dangerous metropolitan area in the country for bicyclists and pedestrians, Miami Dade needs more financial support to implement Complete Streets and enhance enforcement of bike and pedestrian safety laws. - Camp Matecumbe/Pedro Pan URGING Congress to provide funding and/or authorize programs to assist in the restoration of the gymnasium at Camp Matecumbe.

 Camp Matecumbe is a place that celebrates the Pedro Pan Program's rich cultural and historical significance that commemorates the exodus of Cuban children, a place that restores the Pine Rockland environment and serves the local and regional communities as well as tourist.
-The vision for Camp Matecumbe, assisted with federal funding, is to serve as a regional ecological destination with programs for the local neighboring residents. - HATTIE BAUER URGING Congress to provide funding and/or authorize programs to assist in the Restoration work on one of the historic and most significant structures at Hattie Bauer Hammock Park, the oolitic rock cottage.
-This property was designated historic by the County's Historic Preservation Board in 1999, due to its former life as The Orchid Jungle.
-The buildings have been subjected to the harsh elements of the South Florida climate, as well as vandalism, including arson.
-There is an imminent need to begin repair and restoration of the buildings.
+The vision for Camp Matecumbe, assisted with federal funding, is to serve as a regional ecological destination with programs for the local neighboring residents.